What is Our Baltimore? Why is this planning process important?

 Inclusive Economy: Workforce Development, Baltimore’s Competitive Industry Growth sectors, Small business ecosystem & entrepreneurship, Neighborhood retail, Broadband and Digital Equity

-Harmony with Nature: Tree Canopy, Environmental Justice, Sanitation
+Harmony with Nature: Tree Canopy, Environmental Justice, and Neighborhood Cleanliness

 Healthy Communities: Public Health Disparities, Food Access and Security, Public Safety (Urban Design), Access to Green Spaces/Parks